dralois/Blender-Python-Module-Docker/README.md

 ## Description

 This docker container builds blender 2.83 as a python module.
 It is completely configured and setup for this task and able to compile a portable version that should work on most Linux distributions.
 The only requirement is python 3.6 / 3.7, as more recent versions will seg fault.
+This container can also build appleseed with python 3 bindings, which is required for packaging blenderseed.
+The build script automatically downloads & builds both appleseed and blenderseed and stores the package in the build output directory.

 ## Usage